StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Install

 The Splunk StackPack provides all the necessary configuration to easily work with Splunk topology data in StackState.
 Install the Splunk StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
-You will need to provide the following parameters:
+You will need to enter the following details:

 * **Splunk instance name** - A unique name to identify the Splunk instance in StackState.
 * **Splunk API URL** - The URL where the Splunk API can be reached.
 For example: `http://splunk.network.local:8089`.